kongware/ftor/README.md

 * `[*]` represents a list of different types, e.g. `[1, "a", true]`
 * `(*)` represents a tuple whose length can only be determined at runtime,  e.g. `(1, "a")` or `(1, "a", true)` etc.
+* `t *` represents a context that contains an arbitrary number of values either with the same or with various types
 * `|` represents a conjunction of two fixed types, e.g. `a -> String|Number`

 ## Naming conventions